 5 Tips for Homeschooling on the Road – After three months of homeschooling during travel, I share my tips over at Expedition Australia.

 Halfway through Our Trip Around Australia – What is has been like to live on the road, six months into our journey.

-15+ Acts of Kindness for When You Travel – A collection of ideas for how you can “pay it forward” on the road.
+15+ Acts of Kindness for When You Travel – A collection of ideas we put together based on our experience about how you can “pay it forward” while on the road.